kchiappone/obsidian-weekly-meal-planner/README.md

 ## Features

 - **Weekly Meal Plan Generation**: Automatically create meal plans for one or more weeks, with customizable days, constraints, and folders.
+- **Recipe Ratings**: Optionally rate your recipes on a 1-5 star scale.
+When present, ratings are factored into the meal selection scoring to favor higher-rated recipes.
 - **Change/Swap Meals**: Easily change or swap meals for any day using commands.
 - **Create Recipe Notes**: Quickly create new recipe notes with a structured template using the "Create new recipe note" command.
 - **Kid & Family Friendly Logic**: Supports kid meals, family-friendly recipes, and per-day constraints.
 - **Shopping List**: Generates a shopping list organized by week, day, and recipe, with clear ingredient breakdowns.
-- **Recipe Variety**: Avoids repeating recipes recently used, using a scoring system.
+- **Recipe Variety**: Avoids repeating recipes recently used, using a scoring system that prevents consecutive identical meals.
 - **Settings UI**: Configure folders, number of meals/weeks, day constraints, and more from the settings tab.

 ## Screenshots